nautechsystems/nautilus_trader/README.md

     pip install .

-## CCXT-Pro Integration
+## CCXT Pro Integration
-Currently under development is an integration adapter for CCXT-Pro.
+Currently under development is an integration adapter for CCXT Pro.
 A user requires a license to access the CCXT private repository to install the `ccxtpro` package.

 There are two options for satisfying the dependency, either ensure `ccxtpro` is installed already.